xor-ranavikrant/Readme/Ignite Lab.md

 ![Sink Dataset](media/images/image1212.png)

-*Similarly, the next pipeline is designed to ingest customer churn data from Teradata to the data lake.*
+*Similarly, the next pipeline is designed to ingest customer churn data from Teradata and Twitter data to the data lake.*

 >**Note:** The image is for informational purposes only.
 Due to time constraints, we will not explore it in the lab.